evant/kotlin-inject/docs/multiplatform.md

 @KmpComponentCreator
 expect fun createKmp(): MyKmpComponent
 ```

+> [!NOTE]
+> Make sure you are using the `kotlin-inject-runtime-kmp` artifact in order to have access to the `KmpComponentCreator` annotation.

 kotlin-inject's processor will generate an `actual fun` in each target's source set that calls through to the `create` function for `MyKmpComponent`.
 The generated code looks like this: